nickabattista/IB2d/README.md

 %**************************************************************************************************************%

-If you use the code for research, please cite the following papers:
+<H3>If you use the code for research, please cite the following papers:</H3>

 N.A.
 Battista, A.J.
 Baird, L.A.
 Miller, A mathematical model and MATLAB code for muscle-fluid-structure simulations, Integ.
 Comp.
 Biol.
 55(5):901-911 (2015), <a href="http://www.ncbi.nlm.nih.gov/pubmed/26337187"> LINK </a>